farm-fe/rfcs/rfcs/001-core-architecture/rfc.md

 });
 ```

-then run `farm start` at the project root and visit `http://localhost:7896`.
+Finally, run `farm start` at the project root and visit `http://localhost:7896`.

-Farm CLI will provide following commands:
+Farm CLI will provide the following commands:
-* **start**: start a farm project in dev mode, enable hmr and dev server by default.
+* **start**: start a farm project in dev mode, enabling HMR and dev server by default.
 * **build**: build a farm project in prod mode.
-* **watch**: similar to start except `watch` won't launch dev server.
+* **watch**: similar to start, except `watch` won't launch a dev server.
 * **preview**: launch a server to preview the built resources.

-## 2. Node Api Usage
+## 2. Node API Usage
-Farm's Api export internal compiler, middleware, watcher, config handler and server, the developer can build their own tools based on these functionalities.
+Farm's API exports internal compiler, middleware, watcher, config handler, and server, allowing developers to build their own tools based on these functionalities.

-To use farm's api, first install the `@farmfe/core` npm package:
+To use Farm's API, first install the `@farmfe/core` npm package:
 ```bash
 npm i -D @farmfe/core # install required package into the project
 # or `yarn add --dev @farmfe/core` if you use yarn